mirai-engineering/CAI-CryptoPredictiveAI/README.md

 ## Data Ingestion Pipeline

-The data is retrieved from Kraken and processed with Apache Kafka for efficient data-handling and storage.
-By port-forwarding the UI from the Kubernetes cluseter we can see what is happeing inside the broker:
+The data is retrieved from Kraken and streamed through Apache Kafka for efficient handling and distribution.
+By port-forwarding the Kafka UI from the Kubernetes cluster, we can inspect what is happening inside the broker:
 <p align="center">
   <img src="https://github.com/brunoclbr/CryptoPredictiveAI/blob/bruno/images/kafka_ui.png?raw=true" width="900" alt="Kafka UI">
 </p>

-In the data ingestion pipeline the data is fetched and transformed into useful technical indicators to perform stocks-analysis, such as:
+In the data ingestion pipeline, the data is fetched and transformed into useful technical indicators to perform stocks-analysis, such as:

 - Simple Moving Average (SMA)
 - Exponential Moving Average (EMA)
 - Relative Strength Index (RSI)
 - among others.

-This is the first step of the feature engineering process, where the input signal (crypto prices) is transformed into useful values to train the model.
+This is the first step of the feature engineering process, where the input signal (crypto prices) is transformed into a learnable latent space with a meaningful representation of the values to train the model.

 After this step, we can proceed to push the data to `RisingWave`.
 To this end, we install `RisingWave`, `Minio` and `Postgres` inside the same kubernetes service.
 This allows us to push and store the data by using a SQL query.
 In this manner `RisingWave` pulls the data from the broker with the `WITH` connector:
 <pre><code>```CREATE TABLE technical_indicators (